bologer/anycomment.io/readme.txt

 = Features =
 * All comments stored in your own database.
 We do not create extra tables for these reasons.
 We reuse native comment's table, so all of the default WordPress functionality comes out of the box.
-* Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki or GitHub
+* Social network authorization via Facebook, VK, Twitter, Google, Odnoklassniki, GitHub, Instagram, Twitch or Dribble
 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast comments based on React
 * Alert notification in comment area when new comment was added (by clicking on alert, new comment will be shown)
+* Ability to send email on new comment reply
+* Ability to specify comma-separated list of words to be used to hold comments for moderators
 * Provide `Privacy Policy` link, so users know how their data processed and used (when not provided, no checkbox will be shown to users)
 * Social avatars shown globally
 * Likes (see likes count per comment/user in admin)